 (7) Actuarial assumption changes

 This item shows the impact of changes in the non-financial assumptions, mainly mortality and morbidity rates, surrender and lapse rates and operating expense rates.
-MCEV increased primarily due to improvement in mortality and morbidity rates and operating expense rates as well as a reduction in inflation rates.
+MCEV decreased primarily due to higher operating expense rates.

 (8) Other operating variances